fastlane/fastlane/snapshot/README.md

 # Features
 - Create hundreds of screenshots in multiple languages on all simulators
+- Take screenshots in multiple device simulators concurrently to cut down execution time (Xcode 9 only)
 - Configure it once, store the configuration in git
 - Do something else, while the computer takes the screenshots for you
 - Integrates with [`fastlane`](https://fastlane.tools) and [`deliver`](https://github.com/fastlane/fastlane/tree/master/deliver)